-What is the average wage in Barcelona?
+What is the average salary in Barcelona?

 Related article: What is the cost of living in Barcelona?

 In addition to the calculator, you can check the average prices of daily use products (food, clothing, leisure, utilities, etc.).

 Again, your expenditure will depend very much on your particular circumstances (whether you are single, whether you have children, if you live in a shared flat, location within the city, etc.).

-Shared flat in central Barcelona – 350€ up to €700/month
+Shared flat in central Barcelona – €350 up to €700/month

 2 bedroom flat in central Barcelona – around €1100/month

-2 bedroom flat in outlying districts – 800€ up to 1000€/month
+2 bedroom flat in outlying districts – €800 up to €1000/month

 For details of short, medium and long-term rental properties in Barcelona, check out ShBarcelona’s website.